oxford-arc/bench-tensorflow-gpu/README.md

 - Run the benchmark code

-The file <runbench.sh> should be edited and the <GPUCOUNT> variable set to the number of available GPUs in the system.
-Two runs of the benchmark should be performed, one with the <FP16> variable in this file set to <True> and the second set to <False>.
+The file `runbench.sh` should be edited and the `GPUCOUNT` variable set to the number of available GPUs in the system.
+Two runs of the benchmark should be performed, one with the `FP16` variable in this script set to `True` and the second run with it set to `False`.

 ```
 sh runbench.sh